-9.3 If there is any intention to change any aspect of the installation from the description of the process at the beginning of this permit, or any other aspect which may affect the substances or concentration of substances being emitted to the environment, the regulator shall be notified of the proposed changes at least 4 weeks before the changes take place.
+- 9.3 If there is any intention to change any aspect of the installation from the description of the process at the beginning of this permit, or any other aspect which may affect the substances or concentration of substances being emitted to the environment, the regulator shall be notified of the proposed changes at least 4 weeks before the changes take place. - 9.4 Any malfunction which results in emissions to the environment which are likely to cause an adverse effect on the local community shall be reported to the regulator as soon as is practicable, and a record shall be made of the incident within the logbook required by condition 9.5. - 9.5 A logbook shall be established and maintained which records all information required to be kept by conditions of this permit, this includes details of procedures, results of sampling, record of all visual and olfactory observations, maintenance records and any other information required to be recorded and kept by conditions of this permit.

-Pollution Prevention and Control (England and Wales) Regulations 2000 (as amended)
+The Environmental Permitting (England & Wales) Regulations 2010 (as amended)